StudioNirin/PlexCache-R/README.md

 It seems we all owe a debt of thanks to someone called brimur[^3] for providing the script that served as the foundation and inspiration for this project.
 That was long before my time on it though, the first iteration I saw was by bexem[^4], who also has my thanks.
 But the biggest contributor to this continuation of the project was by bbergle[^5], who put in all the work on refactoring and cleaning up all the code into bite-sized chunks that were understandable to a novice like myself.
 All I did then was go through it all and try and make the wierd janky Plex API actually kinda work, for what I needed it to do anyway!

+And my first personal thankyou to [Brandon-Haney](https://github.com/Brandon-Haney) who has contributed a whole bunch of updates.
+I haven't yet merged them as of writing this, but he's gone through basically every file so I figured he deserved a pre-emptive thanks!

 [^1]: Remote users do not have individual watchlists accessible by the API.
 It's unfortunately not a thing.
 So instead I am using the available RSS feed as a workaround.
 The downside of this is...
 [^2]: ...that it is an all-or-nothing proposal for remote users.
 Local users can still be toggled on a per-user basis.